leeroy4000/setup_github_environment.sh/README.md

 ## 📂 Workflow

 - Run this script **once per machine** to set up the base environment.
-- After that, use project‑specific setup scripts (e.g., `setup_project.sh`)
-  to clone and configure individual repos.
+- After that, use project‑specific setup scripts (e.g., `setup_project.sh`) to clone and configure individual repos.

 ---

 ## ✅ Notes

 - Each machine should have its own SSH key for security.
 GitHub supports multiple keys per account.
+- Libraries (`requests`, `python-dotenv`) are installed system‑wide with `pip --break-system-packages`.
+- Developer tools (`black`, `flake8`, `httpie`) are installed with `pipx` for safe global usage.
 - Once installed in `/usr/local/bin`, you can run `setup_github_environment.sh` from anywhere.
 - Designed for Debian/Ubuntu/Mint systems.
 Adjust package manager commands if using another distro.
 ```